This post was adapted from a talk I gave recently at Cambridge University’s Green Week.

 In the mid 1990s political scientist Robert D Putnam published research that suggested people gather in community far less than we used to.
 He found that since 1965 time spent on informal socialising had declined by as much as 25%, while time devoted to clubs and organisations was down by roughly half.
 Whether a PTA meeting, sports clubs, town meeting or political events, attendance and membership was down across the board.
 While there is no one reason behind these changes in social structures, rather a more complex combination of different factors, there is one thing I think we can see particularly clearly in the sustainable/ethical world: we’re gathering on the internet and social media instead.

-We gather in tribes online, but we have to move offline too
+We gather online, but we have to move offline too

 Talking about social issues and justice is a good thing, I’ve dedicated a whole lot of my own time to it after all.
 In recent years we’ve seen significant cultural shifts when we look at public awareness and conversation around things like plastic pollution, unsustainable clothing or overconsumption.
 Alongside this, we’re also seeing more people engaging with larger systemic issues, especially within younger generations.
 All of these things are important but, as my friend Leah puts it, at some point we have to acknowledge what we cannot do.
 Conversation and awareness are incredible first steps, but we need these to instigate real, physical change, and we can’t achieve those changes alone.